scaffold-eth/scaffold-eth-2/README.md

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.

-Scaffold-Eth 2 is a toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+Scaffold-Eth 2 is an open-source toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 It's a new version of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master) with its core functionality.
 Built using NextJS, RainbowKit, Hardhat, Wagmi and Typescript.

-- ✅ Contract component to easily edit the smart contracts and view & test the contract on your frontend
+- ✅ **Contract Component**: Easily edit smart contracts and view and test them on your frontend.
+The contract component supports Solidity contracts and can be easily customized to match your application's needs.
-- 🔥 Burner wallet & local faucet
-- 🔐 Integration with the different wallet providers
+- 🔥 **Burner Wallet & Local Faucet**: A burner wallet is included in the toolkit, allowing you to quickly test your application without having to connect to any waller.
+The local faucet allows you to easily add test Ether to your burner wallet for testing purposes.
+- 🔐 **Integration with Wallet Providers**: The toolkit includes integrations with different wallet providers, making it easy for users to connect to your dapp and interact with the Ethereum network.

 ## Contents